Foso/Jetpack-Compose-Playground/mkdocs/core/layoutpadding.md

 # LayoutPadding

+!!! info
+    This is the API of version dev08.
+Newer versions may have a different one

-You can use the [LayoutPadding](https://developer.android.com/reference/kotlin/androidx/ui/layout/LayoutPadding) modifier to set padding to composables that take a modifier as an argument.
+You can use **Modifier.padding** to set padding to composables that take a modifier as an argument.

 <p align="left">
   <img src ="../../images/PaddingExample.png" height=500 />